resource-watch/nrt-scripts/cit_004_city_aq/README.md

 This dataset was provided by the source as a JSON file.
 A unique ID for each air quality forecast was created using forecast date, creation date, and station number.
 This was stored in a new column called 'uid'.
 The JSON was transformed into a table and the resulting table was then uploaded to Carto.

+Another table was created to store air quality metrics, calculated from the raw data.
+The following metrics were calculated for each compound:
+* NO₂: maximum daily 1-hour average
+* PM2.5: daily average
+* O₃: maximum daily 8-hour average

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/cit_004_city_aq/contents/src/__init__.py) for more details on this processing.

 **Schedule**